Empowering Women Through Service & Advocacy

 Club – Conejo Valley Area

-The Zonta Club of the Conejo Valley Area was established in 1972.
+The Zonta Club of the Conejo Valley Area was established in 1972 and it’s 501c3 nonprofit Foundation in 1995.
 It’s members live in Ventura County, California and the neighboring communities in the western portion of Los Angeles County.
 The CV Club has a rich history of substantial service and contribution to the local area, the District and Zonta International.
-The CV Club annually distributes some $8,000 in scholarships for women and girls, supports an elementary school Dual Literacy Program, local emergency assistance programs, as well as the Westminster Free Clinic – a weekly program to deliver free health services to the working poor of Ventura County, and their innovative Teen Training Program.
-The Club is a proud funding partner for Conecte: ZTAP (Zonta Training and Advocacy Program), whereby paraprofessional adults train others to disseminate information and resources that will assist families dealing with mental illness and domestic violence issues.
-In past years, ZontaCV also supported a transitional home for battered families with Interface Family Services.
+The CV Club annually distributes $5,000-$8,000 in scholarships for women and girls, supports an elementary school Dual Literacy Program, local assistance programs, as well as the Westminster Free Clinic (runs two free weekly medical clinics and their innovative Teen Internship Program).
+The Club is a proud funding partner for ZTAP (Zonta Training and Advocacy Program), whereby paraprofessional adults train others to disseminate information and resources that will assist families dealing with mental illness and domestic violence issues.
+For 20+ years the CVA Club has organized Special Kids Day at the Conejo Valley Fair.

 Joyce was our fellow club-member and friend for 28 years.
 She had a big heart, especially for special-needs children and their families, and was always willing to help.
 Joyce served in most club positions, including president and Special Kids Day chair.
 She attended several District 9 conventions including San Francisco and Hawaii.
 Joyce was a successful entrepreneur with her own travel business.
 Joyce passed away August 7, 2020 and will be sorely missed by all.